aaronblythe/ruby_docker_breakpoint/README.md

 Use the disconnect button in VS Code to stop the debugging/application process in Docker.

-Progress was made here, but may need to mount the actual drive?
+Progress was made here, but may need to mount the actual drive as done in docker-compose
-Maybe need to step back to Ruby 2.1?
-Maybe need to start using addressses other than 0.0.0.0?